Understanding Supplemental Security Income in Florida

 Although Supplemental Security Income (SSI) and Social Security Disability (SSD) are both income assistance programs administered through the Social Security Administration, eligibility for SSI does not depend upon credits earned in the workforce.

 Funded by general tax revenues, SSI is intended as a cash benefit to provide basic needs ― including food, clothing and shelter for the aged, blind, disabled or impoverished.
-Our attorneysat Scott J. Sternberg and Associates, P.A. are committed to using our legal skills and experience to relieve hardship faced by the infirm or disabled.
+Our attorneysat Sternberg / Forsythe, P.A. are committed to using our legal skills and experience to relieve hardship faced by the infirm or disabled.

 With 15 years of experience helping clients throughout Florida, we can help you understand and apply for SSI benefits.